The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Top page

-Consensus explicitly suggests recommended search methods as follows:
+Consensus clearly outlines its recommended search strategies as follows:

 (e.g., “Does creatine improve cognitive function?”)

-• Questions that can be answered with “yes/no”
+• Pose questions that can be answered with ‘yes’ or ‘no’

-• Ask about the effect of an event
+• Ask about the effects of a specific phenomenon

 The Consensus literature search interface